-To describe the structure of the HMs from $G$ to the circle, we first need to explain the structure of the loop space of $G$.
-To this end, let $T$ stand for a solid closed triangle with vertices $v_1, v_2,$ and $v_3$ and let $S=\{1,2,3\}$ stand for the alphabet of three symbols.
-For $n\in\N$ and $w=w_1w_2\cdots w_n\in S^n$, we define an $n$-cell as
+We begin with the description of the structure of the loop space of $G$.
+Throughout this paper, $G$ denotes SG.
+Recall that $T$ stands for a solid closed triangle with vertices $v_1, v_2,$ and $v_3$ and let $S=\{1,2,3\}$ stand for the alphabet of three symbols.
+For $n\in\N$ and $w=(w_1,w_2,\cdots w_n)\in S^n$, we define an $n$-cell as

 and $\partial T_w$ stands for an oriented boundary of $T_w$.
 In addition, $T_\emptyset=T$.

 Let $\gamma_0, \gamma_1, \gamma_2, \dots$ stand for the loops from $\mathcal{P}=\left\{\partial T_w, w\in\bigcup_{n=0}^\infty S^n\right\},$ with $w$ taken in lexicographical order, i.e., $\gamma_0=\partial T_\emptyset, \gamma_1=\partial T_{1}, \gamma_2=\partial T_{2}, $ etc.